Zhang Qing (Water Margin)

-Zhang Qing is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Gardener", he ranks 102nd among the 108 Stars of Destiny and 66th among the 72 Earthly Fiends.
+Zhang Qing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Gardener", he ranks 102nd among the 108 Heroes and 66th among the 72 Earthly Fiends.

 Background

-The novel depicts Zhang Qing as odd-looking with some hair on his face.
-He works as a gardener of a monastery in his native city of Mengzhou.
-One day, following a heated quarrel, he kills the monks in a fit of anger and burns down the monastery.
-He flees to the Cross Slope (十字坡; at the intersection of present-day Shen County, Shandong and Fan County, Henan) where he robs passers-by.
-One day, he sets upon an elderly man who comes by.
-After fighting and defeating him, the man takes him to his home and teaches him martial arts.
-He even marries his daughter Sun Erniang to him.
+The novel describes Zhang Qing as a peculiar-looking man with sparse facial hair.
+Originally a gardener in a monastery in Mengzhou, he becomes an outlaw after killing the monks and burning down the monastery following a heated quarrel.
+He flees to Cross Slope (十字坡; at the intersection of present-day Shen County, Shandong and Fan County, Henan), where he robs unwary travellers for a living.

+One day, Zhang Qing attempts to rob an elderly man but ends up losing to him in a fight.
+Recognising Zhang Qing's potential, the elderly man named Sun Yuan invites him to his home and offers to train him in martial arts.
+Zhang Qing humbly accepts, and eventually also marries his master's daughter, Sun Erniang.